-The iron is in it’s default configuration of 45 degree or Common Pitch and has served well so far except for some board that have trickier grain.
+The iron is in it’s default configuration of 45 degree or Common Pitch and has served well so far.
+Except for some board that have really trickier grain.

 This is Lie Nielsen low angle version of the smoother.
 I’ve got this plane mainly for the ease to tackle some difficult grain, just by varying the grind angle of the blade, as it’s bevel up.
 I see myself use both the #4 and the 604 more or less equally, depending on the situation.
 I got an extra blade for the low angle version (on top of the one that comes with the plane) to give me quick options without too much work.